Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

-The level truncation approach \cite{SenZwiebachTV}\cite{RastelliZwiebach}\cite{MSZ lump}\cite{KMS}\cite{GaiottoRastelli}\cite{KudrnaUniversal}\cite{KudrnaThesis} is a numerical method in OSFT which is based on truncating the string field, which has infinite number of degrees of freedom, to a finite number of states.
+The level truncation approach \cite{SenZwiebachTV}\cite{RastelliZwiebach}\cite{MSZ lump}\cite{KMS}\cite{GaiottoRastelli}\cite{KudrnaUniversal}\cite{KudrnaThesis} is a numerical method in OSFT based on truncating the string field, which has infinitely many degrees of freedom, to a finite set of states.
 The OSFT equations of motion are thus reduced to a system of polynomial equations, which can be solved using standard numerical methods.
-The level truncation approach obviously yields only approximate results, but they still a provide lot of valuable information.
-The thesis \cite{KudrnaThesis} provides a lot of examples of OSFT solutions that were successfully interpreted as boundary states in several different models.
-Similarly, in \cite{KudrnaWZW}, we found many solutions representing boundary states in the \SUk WZW model.
-Therefore it is a viable method to investigate boundary states in a given BCFT.
+Although the level truncation approach yields only approximate results, it nevertheless provides a great deal of valuable information.
+The thesis \cite{KudrnaThesis} presents numerous examples of OSFT solutions that were successfully identified as boundary states in several different models.
+Similarly, in \cite{KudrnaWZW}, we found many solutions that represent boundary states in the \SUk WZW model.
+Therefore, this method is a viable tool for investigating boundary states in a given BCFT.

 The WZW models \cite{DiFrancesco}\cite{RecknagelSchomerus}\cite{Blumenhagen}\cite{WZWGoddard}\cite{WZWLectures}\cite{SchomerusLectures}\cite{WaltonWZWIntroduction} are one of the main groups of solvable conformal field theories.
 Their characteristic property is that they have an affine Lie algebra symmetry.
-In this work, we investigate boundary states in the simplest model with the \SU symmetry.
-Boundary states in the \SUk WZW model can be divided into maximally symmetric boundary states, which preserve the \SU current symmetry, and into more generic symmetry-breaking boundary states, which have, in general, only the Virasoro symmetry.
+In this work, we investigate boundary states in the simplest \SUk WZW model.
+Boundary states in this model can be divided into maximally symmetric boundary states, which preserve the \SU current symmetry, and into more generic symmetry-breaking boundary states, which have, in general, only the Virasoro symmetry.
 In \cite{KudrnaWZW}, we found OSFT solutions representing both types of boundary states.
 In this paper, we focus mainly on the maximally symmetric boundary states.
 These boundary states are well understood and they are given by the Cardy solution (\ref{Cardy BS}) in terms of \SU Ishibashi states.
 They are labeled by a half-integer label $J$, which goes from 0 to $k/2$, and by an \SU group element $g$.
-The \SU group manifold is isomorphic to a 3-sphere and therefore we parameterize group elements $g$ by three angles $\theta$, $\psi$ and $\phi$.
+The \SU group manifold is isomorphic to a 3-sphere and therefore group elements $g$ can be parameterized by three angles $\theta$, $\psi$ and $\phi$.